-Most readers will know Nara for its countless bowing deer, ancient temples and picturesque traditional streets.
-But did you also know Nara is famous for its local cuisine, in particular sake and some unique rice-based dishes?
+Did you know Nara is famous for its local cuisine?
 Well, let’s get acquainted with this side of Nara on a “culinary tour”!

 Rising above Mt.
-Torafusu lies the architectural beauty Wakayama Castle.
-Travel southeast and cherry blossoms engulf Kimiidera, a temple overlooking the sea on one side and the town on the other.
-All of this one hour away from Osaka, making Wakayama the perfect spring day trip.
+Torafusu lies the architectural beauty Wakayama Castle as the cherry blossoms engulf Kimiidera overlooking the sea and the town.